FilipeD/linux-aarch64/README.md

 <h4>III - :D Let's shed some "lux" on this, shall we? <h4>

-  luxcorerender...
+luxcorerender?
 Hmmm, sources downloaded...
-Did you know "sdcard" gets mounted to /host-rootfs/sdcard B-> ?
+Did you know "sdcard" gets mounted to /host-rootfs/sdcard B-D ?
-  ...
-  ...
-  ...

 (Many, many, many, many, Many, many, many, many Many, many, many, many, Many, many, many, many hours later)

 Well, it's 1h25am and I'll have to start working in 8hrs so, before I can write properly about it, I'll have to bid you all good night for now.
 The good news and the reason I finally decided on making some good use